 Each hotel has its own way of doing this.
-But they make every effort to give you a great time during your stay.
-For example, it is possible to participate in various events from the hotel.
-To ensure quality, the hotel often organizes these themselves and does not work with partners.
-This also to continue to guarantee personal service, for example, city tours, events, music nights, book presentations, lectures etc etc are often organized.
+But they do everything they can to give you a great time during your stay.
+Thus, it is possible to participate in various events from the hotel.
+To ensure quality, the hotel often organizes this themselves and does not work with partners.
+This is also to continue to guarantee personal service, so city tours, events, music nights, book presentations, lectures etc etc are often organized.

 Difference between a boutique hotel and hotel

-Although boutique hotels are still technically a “hotel,” there are quite a few differences when compared to a traditional hotel chain.
+Although boutique hotels are still technically a “hotel,” there are many differences when compared to a traditional hotel chain.

-First, as mentioned earlier, they give top priority to creating their own personality and character.
+First, as already read, they give top priority to creating their own personality and character.

 Unlike most hotels that don’t mind having the same style of accommodation, boutique hotels do their best to stand out and offer their guests a unique stay.
 This usually results in eccentric and eclectic choices.